-When you package up your insights as a data story, you build a bridge for your data to the influential, emotional side of the brain.
-When neuroscientists observed the effects detailed information had on an audience, brain scans revealed it only activated two areas of the brain associated with language processing: Broca's area and Wernicke's area.
-However, when someone is absorbed in a story, they discovered it stimulated more areas of the brain.
+When you package your insights as a data story, you build a bridge from your data to the influential, emotional side of the brain.
+When neuroscientists observed the effects that detailed information had on an audience, brain scans revealed that it only activated two areas of the brain associated with language processing: Broca's area and Wernicke's area.
+However, when someone is absorbed in a story, they discovered that it stimulated more areas of the brain.
 People hear statistics, but they feel stories.
 This subtle but important difference pays dividends for data storytellers in a few key ways:

-Memorability: A study by Stanford professor Chip Heath (Made to Stick author) found 63% could remember stories, but only 5% could remember a single statistic.
+Memorability: A study by Stanford professor, Chip Heath, author of Made to Stick, found 63% could remember stories, but only 5% could remember a single statistic.
+While 2.5 statistics were used on average in the exercise and only 10% of the participants incorporated a story, the stories are what caught people's attention.

-Persuasiveness: In another study, researchers tested two variations of a brochure for the Save the Children charity organization.
+Persuasiveness: In another study, researchers tested two variations of a brochure for the Save the Children charity organisation.
 The story-based version outperformed the infographic version by \$2.38 to \$1.14 in terms of per participant donations.
 Various statistics on the plight of African children were far less persuasive than the story of Rokia, a seven-year-old from Mali, Africa.

-Engagement: Researchers also discovered people enter into a trance-like state, where they drop their intellectual guard and are less critical and skeptical when they hear story based data.
+Engagement: Researchers also discovered that people enter into a trance-like state, where they drop their intellectual guard and are less critical and skeptical.
 Rather than nitpicking over the details, the audience wants to see where the story leads them.
-As mathematician John Allen Paulos observed, "In listening to stories we tend to suspend disbelief in order to be entertained, whereas in evaluating statistics we generally have an opposite inclination to suspend belief in order not to be beguiled."
+As mathematician, John Allen Paulos, observed, "In listening to stories, we tend to suspend disbelief in order to be entertained, whereas in evaluating statistics we generally have an opposite inclination to suspend belief in order not to be beguiled."